Qbject/six-dot-bot/README.md

 ### ⚠️ Important
 In the current version, blocks "Lottie" and "Image" stores file data directly within own props (base64-encoded in case of Image), which is a considerable performance flaw as the data being stored in the database in a json-serialized form.
 This causes a variety of issues including inefficient use of database, client and server performance drops, increased network latency and others.

-It is recommended to disable these blocks for production use-cases, or upgrade the file handling logic.
+It is recommended to disable these blocks or upgrade the file handling logic for production use-cases.

 ## Behavior and Usage